-Sitting a bit less than 100 kilometres (miles) north of Chimborazo is Ecuador's second highest peak: Cotopaxi.
+Sitting less than 100 kilometres (60 miles) north of Chimborazo is Ecuador's second highest peak: Cotopaxi.

-Unlike Chimborazo, Cotopaxi is an active stratovolcano and last erupted in 2016.
-In spite of this, it remains an immensely popular climbing destination in the country, with as many as 100 people attempting to reach the top on high-season weekends.
+Unlike Chimborazo, Cotopaxi is an active stratovolcano that last erupted in 2016.
+Despite this, it remains an immensely popular climbing destination, with as many as 100 people attempting to reach the top on high-season weekends.

-The volcanic peak is quite symmetric, with steep slopes leading up to the irregularly shaped summit crater, which consists of two concentric rims.
-The highest point on the volcano sits at the edge of the northern rim and is the point to which most expeditions lead.
+The volcanic peak is symmetric, with steep slopes leading up to the irregularly shaped summit crater, which consists of two concentric rims.
+The highest point on the volcano sits at the edge of the northern rim and is where most expeditions head.

 Two main routes lead up to the summit of Cotopaxi: Rompe Corazones, on the north face, and the southwest route.

-Rompe Corazones is the easier of the two routes and is not very technically challenging, but does require some previous experience with glacier and ice climbing as well as traveling in a rope team.
+Rompe Corazones is the easier of the two routes and is not very technical, but requires some previous experience with glacier travel and ice climbing as well as traveling in a rope team.
 Combined with the fact that it is the only route that has a mountain hut, it is easy to see why it is the most popular.

-The ascent begins from the northern flank of the mountain and follows the now-closed normal route up a series of switchbacks.
-After traversing these, climbers arrive at the glacier and make a final ascent up to the top of the northern rim.
+The ascent begins from the mountain's northern flank and follows the now-closed normal route up a series of switchbacks.
+Climbers then arrive at the glacier and make a final ascent up to the top of the northern rim.